ikergarcia1996/Easy-Translate/examples/README.md

 This folder contains examples of how to use Easy-Translate with different models and configurations.
 You can adapt these examples to your own use cases.
 If you have any questions, please feel free to open an issue.

+> Run the examples from the root of the Easy-Translate repository as follows: `sh examples/<example>.sh`

 ### MT Models

 ```bash